The Art of Producing Creative Content

 - Keep your paragraphs and sentences short

-- Have a snappy writing style which is suited to your target audience
+- Have a snappy writing style that is suited to your target audience

 - Break up the story using catchy subheadings and bullet points; this will make it appealing to the eyes and easy to read

-- Use meaningful photography which clearly illustrate exactly what you are talking about in the content
+- Use meaningful photography that clearly illustrates exactly what you are talking about in the content

 Is there anything I should avoid?